climateamante/curriculum.spa.mvc.mvp/readme.md

     - [`load.js`](https://cdnjs.com/libraries/loadjs)
         > async loading with promises
     - [`firebase.js`](https://firebase.google.com/docs/reference/js)
-        > used for crud features and shipping the mvp
+        > used for crud features and shipping the `MVP`

 ## Overview:
  - _Primary Goal_: teaching MVC structure to juniors and entry-level devs
- - _Secondary_: teching the ability to reverse engineer and working with different frameworks
+ - _Secondary_: teaching the ability to reverse engineer and working with different frameworks

 This is a custom framework built to be used as curriculum for teaching, onboarding, and mentoring _junior devs_.

-All code is written to be readable, using traditional `ES5` code with the goal of being able to speed up the process of learning how to reverse engeineer a framework.
+All code is written to be readable, using traditional `ES5` code with the goal of being able to speed up the process of learning how to reverse engineer a framework.

-Sure, it may seem verbose at times - but the goals is to teach different ways of learning how to learn frameworks _quickly_.
+Sure, it may seem verbose at times - but the goal is to teach different ways of learning how to learn frameworks _quickly_.

 ## What does the `App` do?
- > all the basic [`CRUD`](https://developer.mozilla.org/en-US/docs/Glossary/CRUD) features needed to create a `MVP Vanilla Framework`
+ > all the basic [`CRUD`](https://developer.mozilla.org/en-US/docs/Glossary/CRUD) features needed to create an `MVP Vanilla Framework`

  ![vanilla.js framework for firebase crud mvp](docs.crud.login.gif)

 ### Code Style:

-When possible the the [`Python` PEP 8](https://www.python.org/dev/peps/pep-0008/) style coding practices were used
+When possible the [`Python` PEP 8](https://www.python.org/dev/peps/pep-0008/) style coding practices were used

  - `dot notation` with `IIFE's` over `bracket notation`
     > `app.contoller.user.singin` _versus_ `app.controller[user].signin()`